sonicfan888/FNF-PsychEngine-Modded/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Psych Engine P L U S
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+The original Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.
+Creds to ShadowMario.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.